Peixinho/LazyMePHP/README.md

 If the structure of the database needs to be changed (added/removed columns, whatsoever) you can always regenerate all code (with some precautions).

+###Don't forget, you should only expose public folder

 # How to use it:
 ### Clone this repository as the base project you will be building: